vegaprotocol/well-known/README.md

+# To-do
+- Finish intro
+- Flesh out all statuses
+- Check how it would look on GitHub

 # Vega Oracle Profiles

 Oracle profiles are an optional, extra layer of information about oracles on the Vega network, including: